-Silver investors are usually interested in finding out which countries produce the most of the metal.
-After all, if a nation is producing a lot of silver, many companies are likely operating there — and investment opportunities may be available.
+Silver investors are usually interested in finding out which countries produce the most ounces of silver.
+After all, if a nation is producing an abundance of the white metal, many mining companies are likely operating there, and investment opportunities may be available.

-However, it’s also worth looking at silver reserves, or how much economically mineable silver a country holds.
-In general, the world’s top silver producers also have high silver reserves, but some countries with high silver reserves are not putting out much of the metal.
+However, it’s also worth looking at silver reserves, or how economically mineable a country’s is.
+In general, the world’s silver producers also have high silver reserves, but some countries with high silver reserves are not putting out much of the metal.

-Where there’s room to grow there may be money to be made as well, and for that reason investors should be aware of which countries may eventually become powerhouses in the industry.
+Where there’s room to grow there may be money to be made as well, and for that reason investors should be aware of which countries may eventually become powerhouses, able to .

 With that in mind, here’s an overview of silver reserves by country.
 All the information collected is based on the US Geological Survey’s most recent data on silver.

 Silver reserves: 110,000 MT

 At 110,000 metric tons (MT), Peru is tied with Poland for the highest silver reserves by country in the world.
-And unlike some countries with high silver reserves, the nation was a major producer of silver in 2017.
-It put out 4,500 MT of the metal, coming in second place in the world.
+And unlike some countries with high silver reserves, the nation was a major producer of silver in 2018.
+It put out 4,300 MT of the metal, coming in second place in the world.

-The majority of Peru’s silver is produced at the Antamina mine, located in province of Huari.
-The mine is a joint venture between BHP Billiton (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN), Teck Resources (TSX:TECK.B,NYSE:TECK) and Mitsubishi (TSE:8058).
+The majority of Peru’s physical silver is produced at the Antamina mine, located in the province of Huari.
+The mine is a joint venture between BHP (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN,OTC Pink:GLCNF), Teck Resources (TSX:TECK.B,NYSE:TECK) and Mitsubishi (OTC Pink:MSBHF,TSE:8058).
 Although it is primarily a copper mine, it still produces more silver than any other in the country.

 Minerals account for more than 50 percent of Peru’s total exports, and silver is considered a “flagship product” with a rich history dating back to pre-Columbian times. has also the way in the space, as it is the second-largest copper producer in the world.
-Additionally, Peru holds the title of the third largest producer of zinc and tin and the fifth-largest producer of gold.
+Additionally, Peru holds the title of the third largest producer of zinc and tin and the fifth largest producer of gold.

 Silver reserves: 89,000 MT